jacobdeichert/wasm-astar/README.md

 ## Questions

-If you have answers for me, open an issue for discussion!
+If you have answers for me, comment on the issues linked below!

 **Q:** Is there a better way to store global state?
 [Issue for Discussion](https://github.com/jakedeichert/wasm-astar/issues/3)